 My name is Alison.
-I studied at Bishop Auckland college where I was trained to work integratively which means I use tools from different models of counselling in my practice.
-My FdA and BA I studied at Sunderland University.
+I studied at Bishop Auckland college where I was trained to work integratively which means I use tools from different models of counselling in my practice, and I studied at Sunderland University where i obtained my ba degree.

 During my teenage years, my school provided counselling for me that improved my confidence and self-esteem showing me that counselling can positively affect a person's life as it did mine.
 My youngest child was born with disabilities I learned through experience that families like mine face hardships and heartache which need support.
 As my daughter grew she too has had counselling that helped her to accept herself and enjoy life to her capabilities.
 These experiences sparked in me a desire to support children with disabilities and their families.